Caution

 Ametrine is currently in the pre-alpha state and SHOULD NOT be used in production, it is far from being ready.

-Ametrine is a Zola theme made specifically for personal websites and blogs, it provides good defaults and easy configuration, while being powerful on demand.
-Its design is rather unique and changes from time to time, and the development pace is rather rapid.
+Ametrine is a “one of a kind” Zola theme made specifically for personal websites and blogs.
+It provides good defaults and easy configuration, while being powerful on demand.
+Its design is unique and made with great care and attention to details, it changes from time to time, and the development pace is rather rapid.

 Some of Ametrine’s features:

-- Handwritten Sass, no Tailwind, React, or anything like that.
+- Handwritten CSS (Sass); no Tailwind, React, or anything like that.

 - Relatively lightweight, weights under 512kB.